Domestic violence or physical violence, whether to control, to hurt or due to a personal loss of self-control, is not to be tolerated.

-After safety has been established, it may be possible to recover if desired from past injury and injustice by reconciling and establishing a healthy and respectful relationship.
+After safety has been established, it may be possible to recover from past injury and injustice and if desired reconcile and reestablish a healthy and respectful relationship.

 People can and do change — but not always.
 It is your choice to attempt reconciliation when the physical abuse has stopped, but be prepared to end the relationship if the abuse resumes.